New Deal: Legacy

 Historians generally agree that during Roosevelt's 12 years in office there was a dramatic increase in the power of the federal government as a whole.
 Roosevelt also established the presidency as the prominent center of authority within the federal government.
 Roosevelt created a large array of agencies protecting various groups of citizens—workers, farmers, and others—who suffered from the crisis and thus enabled them to challenge the powers of the corporations.
 In this way, the Roosevelt administration generated a set of political ideas—known as New Deal Progressivism—that remained a source of inspiration and controversy for decades.
 New Deal liberalism lay the foundation of a new consensus.
 Between 1940 and 1980, there was the progressive consensus about the prospects for the widespread distribution of prosperity within an expanding capitalist economy.
 Especially Harry S. Truman's Fair Deal and in the 1960s Lyndon B. Johnson's Great Society used the New Deal as inspiration for a dramatic expansion of progressive programs.

+Recent historical scholarship emphasizes that the New Deal's policy design was shaped not only by Keynesian ideas but also by institutional economics.
+Scholars like Michael A. Bernstein argue that strict adherence to classical economic theory prolonged the Depression, prompting policymakers to explore alternative frameworks.
+Institutional economists, including John R. Commons and Thorstein Veblen, emphasized the importance of labor rights, market regulation, and legal structures, helping inspire reforms like the Wagner Act and the creation of the SEC.
+Economic historian Alexander J. Field notes that New Deal infrastructure investments stimulated long-term productivity growth, aligning with Keynesian demand-management principles even when not explicitly framed as such.
+Milton Friedman and Anna J. Schwartz, from a monetarist view, critique the Federal Reserve's failure to expand the money supply during the crisis, which they argue deepened the initial collapse into depression.

 The New Deal's enduring appeal on voters fostered its acceptance by moderate and progressive Republicans.